deevdz/final-project/README.md

 <li>Click on logo or Home and verify that home page appears.</li>
 <li>Click on navigation links and confirm they are going to the correct pages</li>
 <li>If user is not logged in “Login/Register” is displayed in the navigation (dropdown from user icon) and clicking this link will bring you to the login page.</li>
 <li>If user is logged in, the user will see the following options in the user dropdown - Username, My Orders and Logout option.
-If user who is logged in is a site administrator they will see an extra option to create a blog post.</li>
+If logged in user is a site administrator they will see an extra option to create a blog post.</li>
 <li>Ensure slider displaying slides that are published and the correct information as entered by the administrator.</li>
 <li>Click on links in three boxes and ensure they are going to the correct pages.</li>
-<li>That three blog posts display with the correct information.
+<li>Confirmed that three blog posts display with the correct information.
 Ensure that only published blog posts display and are ordered with the most recent posts displaying first.</li>
 <li>Ensure that a workshop is displaying in the event section with the correct information and links.
 Confirmed that only future events display (past events are ignored) and that the event that is displayed is randomised.</li>
 <li>Confirmed that the social links in the footer open in a new browser window and go to the correct links.
 Check that the Find Us link in the footer opens a map in a lightbox to the correct location.</li>
 <li>Confirmed that the email signup links to a mailchimp account.</li>
 </ul>
 <h5>About Page</h5>
 <ul>
-<li>Confirmed that the images in the masonary gallery were opening to a lighbox.
-This lighbox can be paged through using arrows and exited using the x symbol.</li>
+<li>Confirmed that the images in the masonry gallery were opening to a lightbox.
+This lightbox can be paged through using arrows and exited using the x symbol.</li>
 </ul>
 <h5>Static Pages including classes and timetables</h5>
 <ul>